Resolving Content Security Policy (CSP) issues blocking the widget, images, and Knowledge Base articles

 The instructions below are for desktops and laptops only.

-If images aren’t showing in your tawk.to widget or your Knowledge Base articles appear broken, don’t load fully, or only display after a page refresh, the issue may be related to your site’s Content Security Policy (CSP).
+If images aren’t showing in your tawk.to chat widget or your Knowledge Base articles appear broken, load partially, or only display after refreshing, your website’s Content Security Policy (CSP) may be causing the issue.

-CSP is a browser-based security feature that controls which resources (like images, scripts, and styles) can be loaded.
-While it enhances security, it can sometimes prevent legitimate resources, such as those from tawk.to, from displaying correctly.
+CSP is a security feature in browsers that controls which resources (images, scripts, styles) can be loaded.
+While it improves security, overly strict settings can block legitimate content, including tawk.to resources.

 How to identify CSP-related issues